wpieters/wpieters.github.io/content/posts/biggest-impacts-on-my-career/index.md

 title: "Biggest Impacts on my Career"
 date: 2022-11-11
 description: "A reflection on the key influences and practices that shaped my software development career"
-tags: ["career", "learning", "programming", "self-improvement"]
+tags: ["dev-to", "career", "learning", "programming", "self-improvement"]
 canonicalURL: "https://dev.to/wynandpieters/biggest-impacts-on-my-career-9el"
 ---